-I discussed this question with someone in MIT Sloan’s admissions office.
+I discussed this question a few years ago with someone in MIT Sloan’s admissions office.
 First of all realize that you can choose an essay or multi-media presentation.
 The media option is there so you can express yourself in the way you find easiest and most revealing.
 MIT does not want a recycled essay from another school.
 The person I spoke to was explicit about that.
 If you choose the multi-media format, realize it should be something viewable in about a minute — no 20-minute videos or 100-slide expositions or lengthy orations.
 Keep it short.
 It’s also fine to link to something you have created for a club, event, or cause that’s important to you.

 What’s behind the option?
 A deep and sincere desire to meet you as a human being.
 A genuine, animated, real live human being.
 So don’t regurgitate your resume or spew stuff found in the required elements of your application.
 Have the confidence to share a special interest or deep commitment.
 I’m not suggesting Mommy Dearest or True Confessions; use judgment.
 I am suggesting that you allow the reader to see a good side of you not revealed elsewhere in the application.
 Let them see what makes you smile, motivates you to jump out of bed with joy, and gives you a feeling of satisfaction when you turn out the light at the end of the day.

 MIT Sloan has an excellent video with advice on its optional essay.
 Here it is: